 The following guide will provide CASAs with valuable advice and resources for advocating for their case youth during the COVID-19 crisis.

 All small group meetings and Continuing Education sessions, have been moved to an online format.

-We expect to update this guide regularly as new resources and advice become available; however, as always, please contact your advocacy supervisor or another available staff member if you have any questions and concerns.
+We will continue to update this guide regularly as new resources and advice become available; however, as always, please contact your advocacy supervisor or another available staff member if you have any questions and concerns.